-6.1B Transfer of analytics context and analytics subscripton
+6.1B Transfer of analytics context and analytics subscription

 6.1B.1 General

-In a multiple NWDAFs deployment scenario, transfer of Analytics context and Analytics subscripton information is used to support the target NWDAF to produce the needed Analytics.
+In a multiple NWDAFs deployment scenario, transfer of Analytics context and Analytics subscription information is used to support the target NWDAF to produce the needed Analytics.

 When the Analytics consumer provides the target NWDAF with information on the subscription that could be transferred from the source NWDAF, the target NWDAF may initiate the transfer of Analytics context information.
 The Analytics consumer provides the information via Nnwdaf_AnalyticsSubscription_Subscribe service operation.
 When the Analytics consumer is an AMF, the old subscription information may be shared between the source AMF and target AMF in a UE context transfer procedure.